 Power: 92.5″L x 1 power outlet and x 2pcs USB outlet on both sides of the sofa

 Coddle worked with a delivery company in our area, and we had our couch in less than a week.
 We scheduled a delivery window, and the couch showed up two hours early.

 The always helpful RV park staff helped the big box truck find our site, and we were suddenly the proud owners of a phat flat box.

 Inside the big ole box were two pieces – the couch frame and the cushion.

 We opted out of the setup service for an additional $100, as setting up the couch was as easy as hauling the box through the door, muttering a few obscenities, and putting the couch on its base.

 How it’s going after a few months

 We’ve now had the Coddle Toggle for a few months, and we couldn’t be happier.
 It’s an attractive, comfortable, functional couch that was well worth the investment.
+Overall, the Coddle Toggle is the best motorhome sleeper sofa we’ve been able to find.
 In fact, just like every other thing we’ve replaced in our motorhome, we’re not sure how we survived with the craptastic sleeper couch the RV came with for so long.